top of page

 Bear is no longer with us but here was his bio...

-Bear is a mid to late 20 something year old Percheron cross.
-He is as SWEET as they come!
+Bear was in his mid to late 20s when he came to LSO and was as SWEET as they come!
 He loves breakfast and dinner time and will whinny when he sees you coming!
 He had previously been a camp horse for many years loyally toting kids around with a steady Eddie personality.
 He is now living his best retired life here at LSO and this is where he will live out his days.
 Some of his favorite activities include napping out in the field, free roaming around the neighborhood and eating.
 This big guy eats A LOT!

 294058542_10108793918798122_7998765892686183378_n_edited.jpg